valancej/documentation/_pro/quickstart/docker-101.md

 You may be hearing about Docker because you're trying out Codeship Pro, or you may be trying out Codeship Pro because you're hearing about Docker.
 Either way, we will look at some of the key information required to understand and evaluate both Docker and Codeship Pro.

 Docker is a technology product, created by [Docker Inc.](https://www.docker.com), based on the [open-source Moby project](https://mobyproject.org).
-Docker is a tool to build and and run applications inside of containers build from Docker images, which is a portable and reusable file that launches an almost full-stack application environment.
+Docker is a tool to build and and run applications inside of containers based on Docker images, which is a portable and reusable file that launches an almost full-stack application environment.

 Docker is helpful for making code environment-agnostic, easier to jump into and less tied to specific OS and infrastructure requirements.